Fidelity’s 5 Best Dividend ETFs

 While many dividend-paying stocks can prove vulnerable with rising interest rates, the Fidelity Dividend Index for Rising Rates is specifically designed to thrive in such a paradigm.
 The fund normally invests over 80% of its assets in the underlying index — the Fidelity Dividend Index or Rising Rates — and focuses on large and mid-capitalization companies performing with a positive correlation to 10-year U.S. Treasury yields.
 These holdings are expected to pay and grow their dividends regardless of the Federal Reserve’s borrowing costs.

-The fund’s current annual distribution yield is 5.79% and it trades at $38.02.
-Although interest rates are low now, the fund has shown 8.09% returns in the past 90 days.
+The fund’s current annual distribution yield is 6.44% and it trades at $46.32.
+Although interest rates are low now, the fund has shown 31.68% growth in the last year.

 Related Articles: